-- network: Network subnet - netmask: Network mask - u gateway: PacketFence IP address in this network - pf_gateway: used only with routed networks; IP address of the router in this network (This is used to create static routes to the routed networks).
-See the Routed Networks section) - domain-name: DNS name - dns: PacketFence IP address in this network - dhcp_start: starting IP address of the DHCP scope - dhcp_end: ending IP address of the DHCP scope - dhcp_default_lease_time: default DHCP lease time - dhcp_max_lease_time: maximum DHCP lease time - type: registration or isolation - named: Is PacketFence the DNS for this network ?
-(Enabled/Disabled) set it to enabled dhcpd: Is PacketFence the DHCP server for this network ?
+- network: Network subnet - netmask: Network mask - gateway: PacketFence IP address in this network - next_hop: used only with routed networks; IP address of the router in this network (This is used to locally create static routes to the routed networks).
+See the Routed Networks section) - □ domain-name: DNS name - dns: PacketFence IP address in this network - □ dhcp_start: starting IP address of the DHCP scope - □ dhcp_end: ending IP address of the DHCP scope - dhcp_default_lease_time: default DHCP lease time - □ dhcp_max_lease_time: maximum DHCP lease time - type: vlan-registration or vlan-isolation or inline - named: Is PacketFence the DNS for this network?
+(Enabled/Disabled) set it to

+- enabled unless in inline type where it should be disabled - dhcpd: Is PacketFence the DHCP server for this network ?
 (Enabled/Disabled) set it to enabled